red5pro/react-native-red5pro/README.md

 The `R5StreamModule` is a Native Module.

-The `R5StreamModule` is used to establish a streaming session without requiring a correspnding view to display and render the stream in your App on a UI View.
+The `R5StreamModule` is used to establish a streaming session without requiring a corresponding view to display and render the stream in your App on a UI View.
 This can be useful when the App only requires playing back the audio of a stream, or not requiring a publisher preview view, along with other feature scenarios.

 The original reason for developing and including the `R5StreamModule` was to allow a previously established stream to be detached and reattached to `R5VideoView` instance when the UI state of the App requires a change in your project.
 By using the `R5StreamModule` you can maintain the previously established publisher or subscriber session while updating the view state - all while not interrupting the stream.